For Applicants | Find a USG-Supported Partner|

 NIH’s mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.

-NOAA serves as a leader in environmental intelligence and applied scientific research.
 To find NOAA researchers, applicants should direct inquiries to PEER.NOAA@noaa.gov

 NSF is an independent federal agency created by Congress in 1950 to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense.
 NSF is the only federal agency whose mission includes support for all fields of fundamental science and engineering.